 - Equitably distributing economic gains

-- Market creators ( this is where we need your help — tell your favorite nonprofit, cafe or grocery store about us)
+- Market creators (help by telling your favorite nonprofit, Fair Trade retailer or grocery store about us)

 The per-capita gross national income is less than $800 a year for a farmer family.
 We’re building rural economies because farmers, not middlemen, spend money at home.